Six Reasons Our Whole Life Insurance is Ideal for Many Military Families

 Effective financial planning is situational financial planning – planning that fully considers and is adapted to each individual or family’s unique circumstances, needs and goals.
 At First Command, we are in the advantageous position of working almost exclusively with new clients who are both young and on active duty in the U.S. military.

 Why is that an advantage when it comes to situational planning?
 There are a couple of reasons.
 First, they all have the same benefits.
 That means our Financial Advisors, most of whom are veterans or military spouses themselves, are intimately familiar with their clients’ military pension, retirement savings and life insurance plans.
 Second, because our new clients are largely in the same or at least similar life stages, we are able to focus on and secure the financial products we believe meet their very comparable needs.
+Both of these reasons allow our Advisors to better understand the situations clients face and offer financial coaching based on previous experiences.

 This is particularly true when it comes to life insurance.
-Every service member is automatically signed up for $400,000 of Servicemembers’ Group Life Insurance (SGLI) for a cost-effective monthly premium of $25.
+Every service member is automatically signed up for $500,000 of Servicemembers’ Group Life Insurance (SGLI) for a cost-effective monthly premium of $31.
 Yes, it is possible to reduce the amount of coverage and, correspondingly, the monthly premium by increments of $50,000.
 But in nearly all cases, we believe the low cost of full SGLI makes keeping and paying for it a smart financial decision – even if it’s more coverage than single service members with no direct dependents need at that point in their lives.

 As generous as SGLI is, there are several reasons that service members should not assume it is sufficient to meet all of their current and future needs.

-- We normally recommend that retiring service members take the full Survivor Benefit Plan (SBP) benefit to protect the valuable lifetime pension the family has earned.
+• We normally recommend that retiring service members take the full Survivor Benefit Plan (SBP) benefit to protect the valuable lifetime pension the family has earned.
 But SBP only replaces half of that pension.
 Whole life insurance is guaranteed to be there if the service member pre-deceases the spouse and can be used to make up the half of the pension their spouse will lose.

 Specific examples of features that we believe make the whole life policies we recommend to our clients so well suited for service members and their families include:

-- Guaranteed Insurability Options – Every whole life policy we recommend to our clients provides Guaranteed Insurability Options (also known as Options to Purchase Additional Insurance or OPAI).
+1. Guaranteed Insurability Options – Every whole life policy we recommend to our clients provides Guaranteed Insurability Options (also known as Options to Purchase Additional Insurance or OPAI).
 These options give the insured periodic options to purchase additional permanent insurance at standard rates regardless of their location, occupation or medical status.
 This ensures they will have the ability to increase their coverage over time in response to their evolving needs.

-- No War Clauses – Some life insurance policies contain “war clauses” that state that benefits will not be paid if death is the result of “an act of war or terrorism.”
+2. No War Clauses – Some life insurance policies contain “war clauses” that state that benefits will not be paid if death is the result of “an act of war or terrorism.”
 For obvious reasons, that is not an acceptable condition for our clients and our first order of business in conducting our due diligence is to ensure this language does not exist in the contract of any product we offer.

-- Deployment Orders – Even if one of our clients has already received deployment orders to a region identified as hot spot or war zone, we are able to offer new life insurance coverage to them.
+3. Deployment Orders – Even if one of our clients has already received deployment orders to a region identified as a hot spot or war zone, we are able to offer new life insurance coverage to them.
 This is rare, if not unheard of, in the industry because of the risks associated with these deployments.

 Military families seem to be taking note of the unique benefits of whole life insurance.
-First Command’s 11th annual life insurance survey revealed that 80 percent of middle-class military families (commissioned officers and senior NCOs in pay grades E-5 and above with household incomes of at least $50,000) own some form of permanent life insurance.
-And 65 percent of those who don’t own whole life or another form of permanent coverage say they are likely to consider buying a policy for themselves or someone in their household.
+First Command’s 13th annual life insurance survey revealed that 74 percent of middle-class military families (commissioned officers and senior NCOs in pay grades E-5 and above with household incomes of at least $50,000) own some form of permanent life insurance.
+And 52 percent of those who don’t own whole life or another form of permanent coverage say they are likely to consider buying a policy for themselves or someone in their household.

 Ultimately, we believe that both permanent (whole life) and temporary (term) life insurance have a place in clients’ financial plans.
 Low-cost term insurance is ideal for covering temporary needs like paying off a mortgage or funding a child’s education.
 Whole life is often better suited to long-term or permanent needs like providing income to a surviving spouse or paying for final expenses.
 That’s why we believe it’s essential to conduct a thorough analysis to determine the specific needs of each client’s survivors before making any specific life insurance recommendation.
 Because at the end of the day, the most important thing is making sure we recommend and implement the right amount and types of life insurance for every family that places their confidence in us.